 The Company's financial statements are reported in Canadian dollars.
-Accordingly, the results of the Company's foreign continuing operations are directly affected by fluctuations in the exchange rates for United States dollars and Argentinean pesos, the results of the discontinued operations are affected by the exchange rates for the Russian ruble, as well as the availability of foreign currency in Russia, the Company's ability to repatriate such foreign currency and the convertibility of the Russian ruble.
+Accordingly, the results of the Company's foreign continuing operations are directly affected by fluctuations in the exchange rates for United States dollars and Argentinean pesos.
 For example, financial results from the Company's United States operations are denominated in United States dollars, so a decrease in the value of the United States dollar would decrease the Canadian dollar amount of such financial results from United States operations.
 In addition, a portion of the Company's debt is denominated in United States dollars, so a decline in the value of the Canadian dollar would increase the amount of reported debt in the Company's consolidated financial statements.
-Other than natural hedges arising from the normal course of business in foreign jurisdictions, the Company does not have any hedging positions
+The same is true in relation to the Argentinean peso.
+In addition, the new Argentinean government has expressed an intention to implement significant monetary, banking and other policy reforms, which may impact the value of the currency compared to the United States dollar and could adversely affect the Company's financial condition and result of operations from Argentina.

-In relation to the Russian ruble, if the Company is unable or limited in its ability to convert Russian ruble amounts into foreign currency and repatriate such foreign currency, any amounts the Company receives in Russian rubles in respect of the Company's discontinued Russian operations may be worthless in Canadian dollar terms, which could adversely affect the Company's financial condition, results of operations and cash flows.
+In addition, the results of CWS International are affected by the exchange rates for the Russian ruble, as well as the availability of foreign currency in Russia and the Company's ability to repatriate such foreign currency and the convertibility of the Russian ruble.
+If the Company is unable or limited in its ability to convert Russian ruble amounts into foreign currency and repatriate such foreign currency, any amounts the Company receives in Russian rubles in respect of the Company's discontinued Russian operations may be worthless in Canadian dollar terms, which could adversely affect the Company's financial condition, results of operations and cash flows.